inspire-eu-validation/view-service/iso-19128/at26-getcapabilities-contact-position.md

 # Contact Position

-**Purpose**: Test that the responsible party role is mapped to the ContactPossition element within the ContactInformation section.
+**Purpose**: Test that the responsible party role is mapped to the ContactPosition element within the ContactInformation section.

 **Prerequisites**